ArnoldDP/OStim-Community-Modlist/README.md

  This is a mod that adds high quality fully voiced romance options to several vanilla NPCs.
 It is mainly intended for a female PC, but gay is okay so go ahead and have fun!

-> OStim and its add-ons are highly configurable through their respective MCMs, most of them are neatly grouped together and can be found by just typing "O" in the MCM filter.
+> OStim and its add-ons are configurable through their respective MCMs, most of them are neatly grouped together and can be found by just typing "O" in the MCM filter.

- Remember, OStim isnt just about sex, it adds a lot more depth and realism to the game.
+ Remember, OStim isnt just about sex, it adds another level of depth and realism to the game.

  </details>